PeteHaitch/phd_thesis/markdown/paper_reviews.md

 \citet{TricheJr:2013tj} investigated different regression models for identifying DMCs and DMRs from Illumina methylation beadchip data.
 They report that a Beta-regression model[^beta_regression] "yielded more validated hits" than models that used Wilcoxon-Mann-Whitney tests, Student's t-tests or Welch's t-tests.

 [^beta_regression]: A "Beta regression model" means explicitly modelling the $\beta$-values as Beta random variables.
-This is distinct from a "regression of the $\beta$-values$, where other distributional assumptions or transformations of the $\beta$-values might be used in a standard linear model framework.
+This is distinct from a "regression of the $\beta$-values, where other distributional assumptions or transformations of the $\beta$-values might be used in a standard linear model framework.

 Beta regression (__CITE Ferrari and Cribari-Neto__) does not fit into the generalise linear model framework (__CHECK WITH TERRY__) because the mean and variance terms are coupled to both depend on covariates.
 A software implementation of the proposed Beta regression model is __AVAILABLE WHERE__.